bitcoincoredotbin/FUDbitcoin.info/FUD In Progress/Bubble.md

 ### Bitcoin is a Bubble

-#### Like tuplips and the dot com bubble, bitcoin is just a passing fad.
+#### Like tulips and the dot com bubble, bitcoin is just a passing fad.